GiaNik0la/LoaclHost/README.md

 # LoaclHost
 I made site and server.
-for start server, if you have downloaded node.js than type in OS terminal: "node ." if you don't... than download
+for start server, if you have downloaded node.js than type in OS terminal: "node ." if you don't... than download!!!